matee8/char_rnn/README.md

     initial hidden state of the recurrent layer is typically set to zeros.
 -   **Iterative Precition**:

-    1. The model predicts the probability distribution for the next character based on the current input character (or sequence) and the current hidden state.
+    1. The model takes the entire sequence of characters generated so far (beginning with the user's start string) as input.
-    2. The hidden state is updated and carried over to the next step, making the generation process stateful.
+    2. It processes this full sequence to predict the probability distribution for the next character.
+The recurrent layer's hidden state is internally re-initialized (e.g., to zeros if not otherwise specified in the layer's forward pass when no initial state is provided) and recomputed over the current sequence at each prediction step.
     3. A new character is sampled from the predicted probability distribution.
         The temperature parameter controls the randomness of this sampling: